CMoncur/price_grabber/README.md

 # price_grabber
 Grabs ETH price daily from multiple sources, calculates a weighted average of the price by 24 hour volume, and emails it to supplied email address daily at noon.
+Will also send an initial price email upon startup.

 ## Using price_grabber
 First, install dependencies: